The Volokh Conspiracy

 Nonetheless, most modern Americans would surely reject Moderate's proposal.
 Why?
 Because it imposes a severe additional punishment on black criminals solely because of their race.
 For the sin of having chosen parents of the wrong color, they are punished far more severely than whites who have been convicted of the same crimes.
 Even if a person has committed an offense that merits retribution, it is wrong to inflict additional punishment on them simply because they have the wrong parents.

 Yet giving people extra punishment for choosing the wrong parents is exactly what we do when we deport immigrant offenders, but not natives who have been convicted of the same crimes.
-In the overwhelming majority of cases, what distinguishes an immigrant from a citizen is some combination of who their parents were and where they were born.
-If you were not born on US soil or to US citizen parents or have a close relative in the US, the odds against you being able to become a US citizen are overwhelming.
+In the overwhelming majority of cases, what distinguishes an immigrant from a native-born citizen is some combination of who their parents were and where they were born.
+If you were not born on US soil or to US-citizen parents or have a close relative in the US, the odds against you being able to become a US citizen are overwhelming.
 You will likely have to wait decades or even centuries before getting admitted as a legal immigrant.
 Who your parents are and where you were born are morally arbitrary characteristics in much the same way as race and ethnicity are: We have no control over them, and they say nothing about our inherent moral worth.

 Deportation of immigrants convicted of crimes might not be a major moral problem if it was limited to those who commit very serious offenses, such as rape or murder.
 But undocumented immigrants are often prioritized for deportation even for very minor offenses, such as traffic violations.
 Even legal immigrants with green cards can be deported for some very minor crimes, including possession of small amounts of almost any illegal drug (save for marijuana).